AppearanceAttribute.AppearanceItemType Property

 Example 2.

-According to the rule demonstrated in the example below, the Category layout item’s caption in Product Detail Views will be displayed in Blue font color when the Category property value is “Seafood”.
+According to the rule demonstrated in the example below, the Category layout item’s caption in Product Detail Views is displayed in blue when the product’s category is “Seafood”.

 using DevExpress.ExpressApp.ConditionalAppearance;